Here is a list of our favorite indoor plants for vertical gardens. Light levels are the biggest factor in choosing the right plants.

 Indoor plants commonly known as ‘House Plants’ are best suited for human habitats.
 Most of which are native to the shady floors of tropical rain-forests.
 Ideally, this is also the same 70 degree environment where humans thrive.
 So it’s only natural that we would want to fill our lives with plants.

 With outdoor plants there are so many choices and so many options.
-However, indoor plants have more limitations due to the low light and low humidity for most locations.
+Indoor plants have more limitations due to the low light and low humidity for most locations.

-Overall the Philodendron family is the most tough.
-There are many colors of foliage and bold stems and roots.
+Overall the Philodendron family is the most hardy.
+There are many colors of foliage with bold stems and roots.
 They can drape down or reach upward.
 And most can be transplanted from cuttings which means you can literally spread your garden around.

 Low Light Tropical Indoor Plants